terabyte128/tophack.js/readme.md

 (the download URL is for updates, if you don't want auto-updates you can omit it)
 2. Add the [latest version of the script](https://raw.githubusercontent.com/terabyte128/tophack.js/master/tophack.js) underneath GreaseMonkey's script matter.
+3. Reload TopHat, and check the console for errors if you have them.